 Amarante, Portugal Guide

 Although its origins are yet unknown, the city of Amarante has become an enchanting and truly inspirational destination for travellers who have been lured by the natural beauty and genuine character of this northern city.
 Located in Porto’s district, Amarante is a city where landscapes guide your eyes from site to site, where a tranquil river flows at your every step and a place that instantly welcomes you with its untouched charm and intimate mood.
-Strawberry World hopes you will find this Amarante Destination Guide helpful.
+Portugal-live hopes you will find this Amarante Destination Guide helpful.

 Despite not knowing exactly how Amarante was founded, it is believed that this city was discovered and named after the Roman centurion, Amarantus.
 However, Amarante gained its relevance in the country due to the Benedictine monk, St. Gonçalo, after returning to Amarante from his pilgrimage to Italy and Jerusalem during the 13th century.
 Today, St. Gonçalo remains as a highly praised and respected figure amongst the northern Portuguese population and is honoured every year with an emblematic religious/folklore festival, showing Amarante’s profound connection with the Catholic religion and customs.